Biden's first 100 days: COVID-19, jobs, foreign policy, immigration, guns and dogs | Politics

 Biden's first 100 days: COVID-19, jobs, foreign policy, immigration, guns and dogs

-U.S. President Joe Biden marks 100 days in office on Friday, April 30.
+U.S. President Joe Biden completes 100 days in office on Friday, April 30.

 Judging a president's performance after 100 days in office is an American political tradition that historians say began with Franklin Roosevelt's first term in 1933, when he embarked on a rapid-fire rollout of measures to counter the Great Depression.
 Here are some of the key policy issues of Biden's first 100 days and how he has fared so far: